Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks: Background

 At the final layer (denoted $L$), a softmax function is applied to the node representations to produce the predicted class probabilities for each node.
 This can be expressed as:

-Here, $\mathbf{y}_i \in \mathbb{R}^{c}$, where $c$ is the number of classes, and $\mathbf{\Theta}$ is a learnable weight matrix.
-The $jth$ element $\mathbf{y}_i$ represents the predicted probability that node $i$ belongs to class $j$.
-The above described process enables GNNs to capture the structure of the graph and make predictions based on both node features and the relationships between nodes.
+Here, $\hat{\mathbf{y}}_i \in \mathbb{R}^{c}$, where $c$ is the number of classes, and $\mathbf{\Theta}$ is a learnable weight matrix.
+The $jth$ element $\hat{\mathbf{y}}_i$ represents the predicted probability that node $i$ belongs to class $j$.
+We focus on three representative aggregation operations in GNNs, which serve as the basis for more complex aggregation methods.
+The concrete realizations of the aggregation and transformation operations for the three GNN architectures employed in this work are provided in Appendix~\ref{sec:aggre}.

-\paragraph{Aggregation operations in GNNs} To support our claims throughout this work, we focus on three key aggregation operations in GNNs, which serve as the foundation for more complex aggregation methods.
-The first aggregation operation is based on the Graph Convolutional Network (\gcn) model proposed by \cite{kipf2016semi}.
-In this model, each node's representation is updated at each layer by computing a weighted average of its own features and those of its neighbors.
-Let $\mathbf{d}$ be the graph degree vector obtained after adding self loops to all nodes.
-The $ith$ element $\mathbf{d}_i$ denotes the degree of node $i$.
-The aggregation operation in \gcn is then given as

-Here $\mathbf{W}^{(\ell)}$ is the projection matrix corresponding to layer $\ell$.
-Unlike \gcn, \sage \cite{hamilton2017inductive} explicitly differentiates between the representation of the query node (referred to as the ego node) and that of its neighbors.
-In \sage, aggregation is performed by concatenating the ego node’s representation with the aggregated representations of its neighbors.
-Several methods for neighbor aggregation are proposed; in this work, we adopt the mean aggregation method, which computes the average of the neighbors' representations.
-After applying the projection operation, the simplified aggregation in \sage can be expressed as follows: